-The month started off with Julie on holiday, so I decided to take a few days off work as well, so we could do something.
+Garry McGivern’s regular monthly update for August-2016.
+The month started off with Julie on holiday, so I decided to take a few days off work as well so we could do something.

-Initially we were going to ride the bikes to the Isle of Wight but as per normal the weather changed and it became very unsettled with strong winds and rain showers.
-So we looked at getting a cheap break abroad somewhere, but at this time of the year there’s no chance!
-So not really knowing what to do we went to London for the day and ended up in Camden town,
+Initially, we were going to ride the bikes to the Isle of Wight, but as per normal, the weather changed.
+It became very unsettled with strong winds and rain showers.
+So we looked at getting a cheap break abroad somewhere, but at this time of the year, there’s no chance!
+So, not really knowing what to do, we went to London for the day and ended up in Camden Town.
+What a surprise that was.
+I’ve never really been there before I’d only ever passed through it.
+I thought it was an absolutely brilliant place.

-what a surprise that was I’ve never really been there before I’ve only ever passed through it.
-I thought it was an absolutely brilliant place, the market area reminded me of a combination of the souks in Marrakech and Luang Prabang in Laos where there was a narrow alley lined with food stalls and communal tables to sit at and eat, admittedly there wasn’t as many food stalls and the communal tables weren’t all crammed along a narrow alley but Camden still had the same sort of feeling about it!
+The market area reminded me of a combination of the souks in Marrakech and Luang Prabang in Laos, where there was a narrow alley lined with food stalls and communal tables to sit and eat.
+Admittedly, there weren’t as many food stalls.
+And the communal tables weren’t all crammed along a narrow alley but Camden still had the same sort of feeling about it!

-After our day in Camden and the weather still not very good we loaded up the car and set off to Cambridge for a couple of nights again somewhere that I’ve only ever passed through in the past.
+After our day in Camden and with the weather still not very good.
+We loaded up the car and set off to Cambridge for a couple of nights again somewhere that I’ve only ever passed through in the past.

-From our base in Trumpington, we had excellent access into the city via cycle routes, in fact there were two very good routes one that followed the side of the road and the other was a cycle superhighway completely free from traffic.
+From our base in Trumpington, we had excellent access to the city via cycle routes.
+There were two very good routes one that followed the side of the road.
+The other was a cycle superhighway completely free from traffic.

-Originally we had planned to go home on the Friday but not really having any real reason to head home we decided to stay for another day and went for a lovely bike ride up along the river Cam heading away from Cambridge to a place called Waterbeach were we sat and had a spot of lunch at a pub before making our way back to the campsite at Trumpington!
+Originally, we had planned to go home on the Friday.
+But not really having any real reason to head home.
+We decided to stay for another day and went for a lovely bike ride up along the river Cam.
+Heading away from Cambridge to a place called Waterbeach where we sat and had a spot of lunch at a pub before making our way back to the campsite at Trumpington!

-Saturday morning came and once again we decided to stop for another night, although this was a lazy day, well for Julie anyway she was happy hanging around the campsite reading her book whilst I was chomping at the bit and had to go out for a ride!
+Saturday morning came, and once again, we decided to stop for another night.
+Although this was a lazy day, well, for Julie anyway.
+She was happy to hang around the campsite reading her book.
+Whilst I was chomping at the bit.
+And had to go out for a ride!

-The rest of the month has been spent with me working all the time and no chance of being able to go away on a tour, also next month is also fully booked out with work but at least I’ve got my daughter’s wedding on the 16th of the month, speaking of that I suppose I’d better get on and write that father of the bride speech!
+The rest of the month has been spent with me working all the time and no chance of being able to go away on a tour.
+Next month is also fully booked out with work.
+But at least I’ve got my daughter’s wedding on the 16th of the month.
+Speaking of that, I suppose I’d better get on and write that father-of-the-bride speech!